3 ways to maximize purchases on food delivery

 - Meal kit services – Mixed, bonuses for meal kit subscriptions (Hello Fresh, Blue Apron, etc.) vary a lot based on the service and what card you’re using.
 Hello Fresh seems to code as groceries or supermarket fairly consistently, but others are a case by case basis.

-The information for the Chase Freedom, Chase Freedom Unlimited, Citi Double Cash has been collected independently by Million Mile Secrets.
+The information for the Chase Freedom and the Citi Double Cash Card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Take advantage of card perks